injadlu/DAMA/README.md

 Extensive experiments on five benchmarks demonstrate that DAMA not only significantly enhances the trustworthiness, but also improves the effectiveness over general tasks.
 For instance, on the Object HalBench, our DAMA-7B reduces response-level and mentioned-level hallucination by 90.0\% and 95.3\%, respectively.
 \vspace{1em}

-\textbf{The data-aware strategy:}
+## Data-aware strategy
 <div align="center">
   <img src="https://github.com/injadlu/DAMA/blob/main/Figure-1.svg" width="80%">
   <br>
-  \textit{This strategy incorporates data hardness to modulate optimization strength based on the data hardness.}
+  This strategy incorporates data hardness to modulate optimization strength based on the data hardness.
 </div>

-\vspace{1em}

-\textbf{The model-aware strategy:}
+## Model-aware strategy
 <div align="center">
   <img src="https://github.com/injadlu/DAMA/blob/main/Figure-2.svg" width="80%">
   <br>
-  \textit{This strategy dynamically integrates real-time model responses to reflect its current state.}
+  This strategy dynamically integrates real-time model responses to reflect its current state.
 </div>

 Code for DAMA: DAMA code is built upon [LLaVA-v1.5](https://github.com/haotian-liu/LLaVA) <br>